posener/complete/readme.md

 	// run the command completion, as part of the main() function.
 	// this triggers the autocompletion when needed.
-    // name must be exactly as the binary that we want to complete. complete.Run("run", run)
+	// name must be exactly as the binary that we want to complete. complete.New("run", run).Run()
 }
 ```

+## Self completing program

+In case that the program that we want to complete is written in go we
+can make it self completing.
+Here is an [example](./example/self/main.go)